 Preheat oven to 350° Fahrenheit.
 In a bowl, stir all dry ingredients until well combined, including yeast.
-Add the softened butter and using your hands or a pastry-cutter, mix with dry ingredients until the butter pieces are pea-sized and the texture resembles wet sand.
+Add the softened butter and using your hands or a pastry cutter, mix with dry ingredients until the butter pieces are pea-sized and the texture resembles wet sand.
 In a separate bowl, beat the eggs, vanilla, and half of the warmed coconut milk until well incorporated.
 Reserve the remaining half of the warmed coconut milk on the side.
 Add the wet ingredients to the dry and mix well, until the flour is combined.
-Add the remaining wet ingredients, little-by-little, until the dough is homogenous, without sticking to your hands or the bowl.
+Add the remaining wet ingredients, little by little, until the dough is homogenous, without sticking to your hands or the bowl.
 If kneading by hand, the dough should come together in about 5 minutes as smooth, glossy, and slightly elastic.
 Here, add the raisins and knead just until they are well distributed.

 Oil the dough slightly with a neutral-flavored oil and let rest; the oil is done to prevent a dry ‘crust’.
 Cover with plastic wrap, or a kitchen towel, and place in a warm place for 2 hours, or when doubled in size.
-After, roll the dough into a log and cut into 12 even-sized portion.
+After, roll the dough into a log and cut it into 12 even-sized portions.
 Place on a lined or greased baking pan about 2 inches apart.
 Cover with a kitchen towel and leave in a warm place until doubled in size, about 1 hour.
 Once removed, brush warm buns liberally with a brown sugar simple syrup glaze and serve.
 Enjoy sliced with butter, cheese, or on its own.

 As English muffins are to the English, Johnny cakes are to Belizeans.
-Johnny cakes are an essential quick breakfast bread, and they serve as the foundation of what’s arguably the easiest road-friendly meal in the mornings, filled with ham, beans, a fried egg, stewed chicken or cheese—or a combination of two or more.
+Johnny Cakes are an essential quick breakfast bread, and they serve as the foundation of what’s arguably the easiest road-friendly meal in the mornings, filled with ham, beans, a fried egg, stewed chicken or cheese—or a combination of two or more.
 That’s where the name originated after all: made for a journey.
 They’re hearty and quick to bake, thanks to the presence of baking powder and not yeast, which means there’s no waiting time for them to rise.
-Unlike the Caribbean counterparts that tend to fry journey cakes, Belizeans will form the dough into balls, flatten slightly with the back of a fork for its unmistakable textured top, and bake until golden overall.
+Unlike the Caribbean counterparts that tend to fry journey cakes, Belizeans will form the dough into balls, flatten it slightly with the back of a fork for its unmistakable textured top, and bake until golden overall.